cwelect1/policeyourbrassbot/README.md

 # What's Next...
  - Work on code to monitor (and react to) sensors while roomba is moving.
 This has been more challenging then 1st thought
- - Imporve 3d parts for fitment
+ - Improve 3d parts for fitment
  - Add LIDAR and implement SLAM algorithm for range mapping
  - Add object detection and avoidance

+# References
+ - Logic Level Board <a href="https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide" target="_blank">Hookup Info/Diagram</a>
+ - Roomba <a href="https://edu.irobot.com/learning-library/create-2-oi-spec" target="_blank">Open Interface</a> spec